-- Assessment criterion: ability to give constructive and quality improving criticism on the reviewed thesis. - The performance level is specified in the range of 0-40 points.
+• Assessment criterion: ability to give constructive and quality improving criticism on the reviewed thesis.

 ASSESSMENT TASK 2: Thesis

 Each of the following five assessment areas includes a critical-constructive ability to relate and evaluate from different theoretical perspectives and with distance and self-awareness evaluate ideas, beliefs, opinions and approaches; and independently think, research, experiment, decide and create.